Hours After the Massacre, Here's What We Know and What We Don't

 Identities of many of the 59 victims.

-Paddock's motivation.
+Paddock's motive.
 In interviews with NBC News, members of his family have maintained no history of mental illness, nor any religious or political motivation.

 We're wrapping up our live blog for the day.
 Thanks for sticking with us.